kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 I live in Parañaque.
 (If your location is well known, you can shorten it)

-I studied at iAcademy (I don’t give the full school name)
+I studied at iAcademy (I don't give the full school name)

-I studied Business Management (I don’t give the full course name)
+I studied Business Management (I don't give the full course name)

 #### Should I give the short version or the full version?

 Here are some guidelines that I follow:

-If the questions is...
+If the questions are...

-“Where do you live?” give them the short version.
+"Where do you live?" give them the short version.
 I live in Parañaque.

-“What is your address?” give your full address.
+"What is your address?" give your full address.
 I live in Paper Street, BF Homes, Sucat Parañaque.

-“Where did you study?”
-I just say the short name of the school. iAcademy in Makati.
+"Where did you study?"
+I just say the short name of the school—iAcademy in Makati.

-“What’s the full name of your school?”
-I give the full name of the school.
-Information and Communications Academy in Makati.
+"What's the full name of your school?"
+I give the full name of the school—Information and Communications Academy in Makati.

-“What is your course?”
+"What is your course?"
 I give them the short version.
 Business Management.

-“What is your course and major?” that’s when I give the full version.
+"What is your course and major?" that's when I give the full version.
 I studied BS Business Administration major in eManagement.

 ## What to do next?